Kathinka von Deichmann vs. Polina Kudermetova: Prediction and Match Betting Odds | Hana Bank Korea Open

 - Kudermetova advanced to the Round of 16 by taking down No. 53-ranked Alycia Parks 3-6, 6-1, 6-0 on Monday.

-- von Deichmann has played 23.5 games per match in her 10 matches over the past 12 months (across all court types).
+- von Deichmann has played 10 matches over the past 12 months across all court types, and 23.5 games per match.

-- In the past year, Kudermetova has played 17 total matches (across all court surfaces), winning 48.5% of the games.
+- In the past 12 months, Kudermetova has competed in 17 total matches (across all court surfaces), winning 48.5% of the games.
 She averages 19.1 games per match and 8.8 games per set.

-- Kudermetova has played five matches on hard courts in the past 12 months, and has averaged 18.8 games per match and 8.5 games per set while winning 53.2% of games.
+- Kudermetova has averaged 18.8 games per match and 8.5 games per set in five matches on hard courts in the past year, winning 53.2% of those games.

-- Dating back to 2015, von Deichmann and Kudermetova have not met on the court.
+- Dating back to 2015, von Deichmann and Kudermetova have not matched up on the court.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.